My first love as a young painter was Surrealism: imagination could be...

 When these elements surprise me, I capture them.
 Sharing this fascination for this attentive search gives me a powerful motivation, because at the end, I discover how to look at my city and people look at it through my own photos.

 The question is how to establish an emotive communication through an image created with intention, so that each time we look at it, it awakens its infinite capacity to evoke each one of the experiences that we have lived in Barcelona.

 The work of Duarja, can be included in the so-called “pictorialist movement".
-This is only a superfluous definition; in depth he searches for the poetical sense of objects, landscapes or the mystery of human sight.
-He transcends pure expresion, a non- narrative representation that condenses time and reduces it into an instant.
+This is only a superfluous definition; in depth he searches for the poetical sense of objects, landscapes or the mystery of the human sight.
+He transcends pure expression ion, a non-narrative representation that condenses time and reduces it into an instant.

 Its framing reveals a world that is right there, nearby, invisible to its own condition of proximity.

 Mainly interested in architectonic and urbanistic motifs, Luis Enero has carried out several investigations on treatments and photo installations in the south of Spain.
-During this experimentation process, he has participated in several exhibitions, mainly In Seville, such as Double refraction; 8 sights over Triana: trues and fictions; Visions in the dark and 2 weeks in other city.
+During this experimentation process, he has participated in several exhibitions, mainly in Seville, such as Double refraction; 8 sights over Triana: truths and fictions; Visions in the dark and 2 weeks in other city.

-He loves travelling, and Barcelona owns some elements that easily awaken in him ideas: it is easy for him to shoot while he is walking through the city.
+He loves travelling and Barcelona owns elements that easily awaken ideas within him: it is easy for him to shoot while he is walking through the city.

 He is strongly influenced by advertising, and even more by architecture, photography and cinema.
-He is interested in how story-telling is built in the cinema, and above all, in stories that play both with time and space at a time.
+He is interested in how story-telling is built in the cinema, and above all, in stories that play both with space and time simultaneously.

 His desire is clear:

-“I only want to take photos and to be reasonably happy when the final image appears”.
+“I only want to take photos and be reasonably happy when the final image appears”.